If you’re thinking about taking out life insurance, I get that you have concerns about the likelihood of a successful payout.

 If you don’t feel the same, then we won’t be a good fit.

-You take out cover to give yourself and your family peace of mind.
+You buy life to give yourself and your family peace of mind.
 Our raison d’etre (ooh la la) is to make sure that if the worst did happen, that your family is protected, and if a claim is made, that it’s paid out quickly.

-If this adds some time to your application, we’re ok with that and I hope you are too…otherwise, you’re probably better off applying elsewhere.
+If our process for making sure your cover is kosher adds some time to your application, we’re ok with that and I hope you are too…otherwise, you’re probably better off applying elsewhere.

 What are material facts?

-The insurer takes you at your word and will not automatically double-check with your GP about any information you give so don’t assume “sure it’ll be grand, my GP knows everything”.
-You’d be shocked at the lack of information your GP has especially if you’ve seen a few consultants in your time.
+The insurer takes you at your word and won’t double-check with your GP about any information you give.
+Don’t assume “sure it’ll be grand, my GP knows everything”.
+You’d be shocked at how little information is on your GP file especially if you’ve seen a few consultants in your time.
+Not all consultants send their reports to your GP!

 So if you don’t tell the whole truth, your application could be treated as void from the start, your premiums refunded and your life insurance claim rejected.